amberteets/MechaCar-Statistical-Analysis/README.md

 <kbd> <img src="https://github.com/amberteets/MechaCar-Statistical-Analysis/blob/main/Resources/ttest_lot3.png" /> <kbd>

 Because the p-value of 0.04168 is less than the significance level, there is sufficient evidence to reject the null hypothesis.
 There *is* a statistically significant difference between the observed mean PSI of Lot 3 and the population mean of 1500.

+## Study Design: MechaCar vs. Competition

+To quantify how MechaCar performs against its competition, a statistical study could be undertaken to determine whether or not there is a statistically significant difference in MechaCar's performance on various metrics when compared to other auto manufacturers.
+Further study of consumer preferences is needed to determine which exact metrics to compare.
+However, using safety rating as an example, the null and alternate hypotheses would be as follows:
+H<sub>0</sub>: There is no statistical difference between the mean safety rating of a sample of MechaCar vehicles and the mean safety rating of a sample of a competitor's vehicles.
+H<sub>a</sub>: There is a statistical difference between the mean safety rating of a sample of MechaCar vehicles and the mean safety rating of a sample of a competitor's vehicles.

+To test the hypothesis, a pair t-test is appropriate because we are comparing two samples from different populations.

+To perform this test, necessary data include:
+- A sufficiently large sample of safety ratings from MechaCar's population of vehicles
+- A sufficiently large sample of safety ratings from the competitor's population of vehicles